 - Get all the ingredients together first

-- Using either a Collins glass, a Julep cup or an old-fashioned double glass, put the sugar (or simple syrup) and mint inside
+- Using either a Collins glass, a Julep cup or an old-fashioned rocks glass, put the sugar (or simple syrup) and mint inside

 - Dissolve the sugar and activate the mint's aromas by releasing the oil with a good muddling